andrew-l-miller/andrew-l-miller.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+	Experienced scientist and data analyst with expertise in machine learning, signal processing, statistics, audio-frequency time domain data, and Python, with a strong background in physics, mathematics, and computing.
+Excellent communicator, independent and collaborative researcher; adept at bridging the gap between groups.

+	Since 2015, I have been a member of the Nobel Prize-winning LIGO Scientific Collaboration, a big-data astrophysics experiment, holding many leadership roles.

+	Currently, I am developing statistical methods to detect dark matter and gravitational waves from black holes and neutron stars.

-        Please reach out to collaborate 😃
+	Please reach out to collaborate and see my projects page for more information about what I am working on 😃
     design:
       columns: '1'
   - block: collection